 Rosemary’s Baby (1968).
 Happy 50th birthday!
 Controversial director Roman Polanski’s cinematic horror masterpiece Rosemary’s Baby is just as horrifying today as it was when it was released.
 The tension, suspense, and psychological terror still haunt audiences today just like it did 50 years ago.
 Inducted into the Criterion Collection, this film was groundbreaking for horror cinema and paved the way for later supernatural horror films like The Exorcist.
 What I appreciate most about this film is the power to frighten audiences without ever giving the audience something on screen to be frightened of.
 In fact, we never see Satan’s child.
 There is unthinkable danger around each corner of this brilliant motion picture.
 While many post-modern horror films rely primarily upon shock, this film uses the power of that which is horrifyingly inevitable to thrill the audience.
 Polanski provides lots of exposition in the first act that carries audiences through the rest of the film.
 Countering the approach from Hitchcock, in which the characters are at the mercy of the plot, Polanski’s characters emerge as real people in a situation that feels incredibly real.
+This film artfully depicts allegory on rape culture and concerns of what consent means, resulting in a uniquely horrifying story about bodily autonomy and the looming threat of strong and unknown forces.
+It isn isn’t a rape revenge tale so much as a chilling reminder of the very real threats of assault that women and men face every day.
 In a masterful fashion, Polanski’s direction enables the characters and plot to transcend the story.
 It’s that realness that increases the terror felt in the film exponentially.

 Movie 14 (10/14)